• Sexual Assault and Misconduct

 Alyssa Keehan, Esq., CPCU, ARM

-Consider this United Educators (UE) claim: A male student sent texts to a female student and her friends, claiming he and she had a sexual relationship.
+Consider this claim: A male student sent texts to a female student and her friends, claiming he and she had a sexual relationship.
 He emailed them a video in which his avatar described sex acts to a character representing the female student.
 Because of this bullying, the female attempted suicide.

 Types of Cyber Harassment